 Training Multi-Disciplinary Teams

-The Leadership and Teamwork course brings together students from three Harvard postgraduate programs, Master of Medical Sciences in Clinical Investigation (MMSCI), Master of Healthcare Quality and Safety (MHQS) and Master in Clinical Service Operations (MCSO).
+The Leadership and Teamwork course brings together students from three Harvard Medical School postgraduate programs, Master of Medical Sciences in Clinical Investigation (MMSCI), Master of Healthcare Quality and Safety (MHQS) and Master in Clinical Service Operations (MCSO).
 Combining all of these program areas in one course provides participants with a unique chance to share their expertise and to build on an array of strengths, explains Ajay Singh, MBBS, FRCP, MBA, who is the course director of the Leadership and Teamwork course.
-He is also the Program Director for the MMSCI program.
+He is also the program director for the MMSCI program.

 “We posed the vaccine question because we wanted the students to learn how to create a multi-faceted plan to distribute the vaccine and to communicate what steps needed to happen in order to move the plan from the mission to its actual implementation the way they would in the real world,” Singh says.